MohistMC/Mohist/README.md

   * Spigot(ff439d1e)
   * Paper(2609a118)
 - [x] Beta release
-- [ ] The nms patch is compatible with mcp - 10%
+- [ ] The nms patch is compatible with mms - 35%

 Getting Help
 ------